TempeHS/.github/profile/README.md

 🍿 Fun facts - No hampsters were hurt in the process of making these resources.

-🧙 Remember, may the farce be with you...
+🧙 Remember, anyone can make something, but they need someone to design it first.
+Don't be a maker; be a designer.